-Located below the city of Pau, bordering the railway tracks extending the station, the Sernam hall is an landmark building that opens onto an exceptional site in the making: the banks of the Gave.
-Reveailing the horizons of Pau, a heritage landscape of views over the Pyrenees and the riparian forest where the Ousse and the Gave join, the site historically hosted industrial activities and will soon take the form of a new district of mixed programming.
+Located below the city of Pau, bordering the railway tracks in the extension of the station, the Halle Sernam is an identity building which opens onto an exceptional site in the making: the banks of the Gave.
+Revealing the horizons of Pau, a landscape-heritage of views of the Pyrenees and the riparian forest of the confluence of the Ousse and the Gave, the site historically hosted industrial activities and will take the form tomorrow of a new district of programmatic diversity.

 The Sernam Hall, turned into a third place, will be the gateway to a long urban promenade that could link the upper town historical center to the Eaux Vives stadium via the former industrial site.